ddev/ddev/docs/content/developers/building-contributing.md

 ```

 ![Github Action PR Comment ZIP files](../images/github-action-pr-comment.png)

+Tip: If you need a zip-file to try out the "Testing a PR" process, see the [nightly builds](https://nightly.link/ddev/ddev/workflows/master-build/master).

 ???warning "macOS and Unsigned Binaries (click me)"
     macOS doesn’t like these downloaded binaries, so you’ll need to bypass the automatic quarantine to use them: